bundlydev/ares/README.md

 Welcome to the `ic-connect-js` monorepo!

+**IMPORTANT**: this is a work in progress, we are currently in a Beta version

 ## Overview

 This repository contains JavaScript connectors designed to establish seamless communication between web and native applications (built with JavaScript) and ICP Backend Services (Canisters).